In the picture Guillermo Vilas at the US Open 1977 and Rafael Nadal during the Monte Carlo final 2011 Rafael Nadal in 2006 overcame a record which belonged 29 years (!) to Guillermo Vilas of the most consecutive wins … Continue reading

 (1)Rafael Nadal d.
 (4)David Ferrer 6-4, 7-5 (2:16 h)

 Just like in years 2008 and 2010, Nadal clinches his first title of the season at the Monte-Carlo Country Club, establishing an Open era record of the most consecutive titles in one tournament – seven.
 Despite a defeat to Ferrer during the last Australian Open, Nadal was a huge favorite today, given his amazing streak in Monaco… There were three breaks of serve in the 1st set between the 3rd and 5th game of the match.
 Nadal leading 3:2 was forced to save a triple break point, also at 4:3 he had a tough game on serve (four deuces – the longest game of the match).
-In the following set he led 4:2, but ambitious and tenacious as always “Pics”, broke back and having a 5:4* (15-15) lead, missed an easy overhead, and lost the momentum immediately – Nadal got the next three games, albeit the last two games went to ‘deuce’.
+In the following set he led 4:2, but ambitious and tenacious as always “Pics”, broke back and having a 5:4* (15-all) lead, missed an easy overhead, and lost the momentum immediately – Nadal got the next three games, albeit the last two games went to ‘deuce’.
 Nadal hadn’t won a title in his six previous tournaments, which were played in the last six months.
 It is his 44th career-title, including an ATP record of 19 ‘Masters’ titles, Andre Agassi and Roger Federer share the second position with 17 titles.
 En route to the Monte Carlo title, Nadal beat Ferrer in straight sets also in 2008 & 2010, today they met for the 16th time (the younger Spaniard leads 12-4).
 It’s Nadal’s third biggest rivalry, he has played more matches only against Novak Djokovic and Federer.
 The No. 1 in the world said after the final: “[To] win seven times in a row any where is almost impossible I think.
 But to win Monte Carlo, all the best players in the world are here, you always have tough matches, is impossible to imagine for me.
 So I am very lucky, I think.”

 (1)Bob Bryan/Mike Bryan d.
 Juan Ignacio Chela/Bruno Soares 6-3, 6-2